Technologicat/unpythonic/HACKING.md

 - **Use [semantic versioning](https://semver.org/).**
   - For now (early 2020), there's a leading zero, but the intent is to drop it sooner rather than later.

+- **Use from-imports**.
-- **Use from-imports**, `from ... import ...`.
-This is the `unpythonic` style.
+  - The `unpythonic` style is `from ... import ...`.
   - The from-import syntax is mandatory for macro imports in user code, anyway, since MacroPy (as of 1.1.0b2) supports only `from ... import macros, ...` for importing macros.
-We just use the from-import syntax for regular imports, too.
+We just use the from-import syntax also for regular imports.
   - For imports of certain features of `unpythonic` (e.g. `curry`), our macro code depends on those features being referred to by their original bare names at the use site.
-This won't work if the `import ...` syntax, or the `from ... import ... as ...` syntax is used.
+This won't work if the `import ...` syntax is used.
+For the same reason, locally renaming `unpythonic` features with `from ... import ... as ...` should be avoided.
   - For imports of stuff from outside `unpythonic`, it's a matter of convention.
 Sometimes `import ...` can be clearer.
-  - The star-import `from ... import *` is allowed in exactly one place: the top-level `__init__.py`.
-When used together with the magic `__all__` in modules, it's the pythonic idiom for *import public API for re-export*.
+  - No star-import `from ... import *`, except in the top-level `__init__.py`, where it is allowed for re-exporting the public APIs.

 - **Try to pick good names.**
   - *"There are only two hard things in Computer Science: cache invalidation and naming things."* --[Phil Karlton](https://martinfowler.com/bliki/TwoHardThings.html)
   - Try to pick a short, descriptive name that doesn't need to be changed soon.
   - Preferably one word, but if there is none that will fit, and no chance for a newly coined yet obvious word (e.g. SymPy's `lambdify`), then perhaps two or more words separated by underscores must do the job... for now.
+  - When coining a new term, try to quickly check that it's not in common use for something entirely different in some other programming subculture.
+    - Observe the two different meanings of `throw`/`catch` in Common Lisp vs. C++/Java.

 - **Try to keep backward compatibility.**
   - Practicality beats purity.
+Backward compatibility is important.
-  - But sometimes elegance of implementation beats practicality.
-If a breaking change makes the code much simpler, it may be The Right Thing to schedule that for the next major version milestone.
+  - But sometimes elegance beats practicality.
+If a breaking change makes the code much simpler, it may be The Right Thing... to schedule for the next major version milestone.

 - **Avoid external dependencies.**
   - Directly opposite to the sensible approach for most software projects, but `unpythonic` is meant as a standalone base to build on.
 Few dependencies makes it easy to install, and more unlikely to break.